AntEngage/fonix-floating-agent/README.md

 ## Usage

-After installing the SDK, you can import and use it in your React application:
+After installing the SDK, you can import and use it in your JS application as follows:

 ```javascript
 import FloatingChat from "@antengage/fonix-floating-agent";